arashl1364/DC-Through-RI-Lens/README.md

-# RI-MAMA

-# Replication files for "Rational Inattention through the Lens of Marketing"
+# Replication files for "Discrete Choice in Marketing through the Lens of Rational Inattention"

 Structured as follows: